Connect with others who understand.

 • 32 percent to 44 percent for children

-Hemoglobin is expressed in grams per deciliter (gm/dL).
+Hemoglobin is expressed in grams per deciliter.
 Normal ranges for hemoglobin are:

-White blood cells are also measured by ratio of WBC types — the white blood cell differential.
+White blood cells are also measured by the ratio of types — the WBC differential.
 There are five main types of white blood cells: neutrophils, eosinophils, lymphocytes, monocytes, and basophils.
-In a normal blood count, the WBC differential comprises:
+In a normal blood count, the WBC differential of an adult consists of:

 • 55 percent to 70 percent neutrophils